What Is MOHELA?

 How You’ll Work With MOHELA

 With a fifth of new federal student loans assigned to MOHELA for servicing, many borrowers will end up dealing with the company.
-Loan servicers manage everything from first disbursement to the final payment, so you may be a MOHELA customer for many years.
+Loan servicers manage everything from the first disbursement to the final payment, so you may be a MOHELA customer for many years.

 While you’re in school, you’re not required to make payments on your loan, but you should keep abreast of your account balances and interest accruals and update any changes in your contact information or enrollment status.
 Your servicer must tell you when your repayment period begins.